 In Walker v.
 Bailey, (5th DCA 2012), Florida’s Fifth District Court of Appeals reversed an attempt to default a litigant who did not respond to a formal notice.
 A minor child died.
 The mother was appointed personal representative of the estate and filed a wrongful death suit.
 After settling, the mother petitioned the probate court for an equitable distribution of the settlement proceeds under Florida’s Wrongful Death Act.
 The mother’s attorney provided the petition for equitable distribution to the father with formal notice, and advised the father that a hearing would be held on the matter.

 After 20 days elapsed, the trial judge entered an order apportioning 100% of the wrongful death proceeds to the mother, and the mother notified the father that the hearing on the matter would be cancelled.
 The appellate court held that the failure to allow the father to be heard on the matter violated his due process rights.
 The court also explained the operation of the formal notice rule, as follows:

-In reversing the trial court’s ruling, the appellate court summed up its reasoning for reversing the default entered after formal notice as follows:
+In reversing the trial court’s ruling, the appellate court summed up its reasoning as follows:

 Here, the probate court apportioned the settlement entirely to Ms. Bailey without a hearing and without considering any evidence.
 This procedure denied Mr. Walker due process.